WeaveSec/keepass-enforced-config-extender/README.md

 # keepass-enforced-config-extender
-A KeePass extension that extends the Enforced Configurations feature
+A KeePass plugin that extends the Enforced Configurations feature